mkaszubowski/reefpoints/source/posts/2016-05-25-how-does-project-communication-become-complex.md

 ---

-Projects of larger scale or longer duration often involves a large design team.
+Projects of larger scale or longer duration often involve a large design team.
 We typically keep everyone informed and share information efficiently on teams roughly the size of a large family.
 But we don't have that intuitive understanding of how teams work once they get much larger than that.

 As I’ve gotten the chance to look into how larger teams work on projects, I realized that they have the potential to get too complex for one person to understand, and therefore communication requires careful attention and structure.